 Contract full-time position (40 hours per week).

-Work from home, virtual/remote (flexible working hours is a must due to difference in international time zones).
+Work from home, virtual/remote (flexible working hours is a must due to differences in international time zones).

 Textile Exchange is currently unable to provide sponsorship for work permits.
-Candidates need to have existing right to work in nominated working location.
+Candidates need to have the existing right to work in a nominated working location.